WayGold/cogs-121/milestone1.md

 ### Prototype 1 (User Click on "Get Help"):

-#### Once the user fill in all the information and hit submit, our app will navigate to the progress page.
+#### Once the users fill in all the information and hit submit, our app will navigate to the progress page.
 If the user hit cancel, the app will simply return to the home page.
   ![Request](images/RequestPage.jpg)

 #### At the progress page, users have a view of who is picking up the order.
 Users could click cancel to cancel the order navigating back to the home page or they could hit record to see all ongoing and past orders.